Menu

 Should staff have already taken BSAC before employment?

 If staff were employed at the summer day camp last year, then they should have completed BSAC at this point.
-New employees have three months from date of employment to complete BSAC training.
+New employees have four weeks from date of employment to complete BSAC training.

 Can a Summer Day Camp have violations on the first visit?